antaldaniel/reprex/content/service/research/index.md

 ---
 title: Reproducible Research
-summary: we create document, presentation, website, newsletter templates that are auto-refreshing their data contents, visualizations, citations, and other technical documentation items, taking care of error-prone and time-consuming revisions of technical documents, such as consulting reports, scientific publications, litigation documents and regulatory filings.
+summary: We create document-, presentation-, website-, and newsletter templates that are auto-refreshing their data contents, visualizations, citations, and other technical documentation items, taking care of error-prone and time-consuming revisions of technical documents, such as consulting reports, scientific publications, litigation documents and regulatory filings.
 tags:
 - Deep Learning
 date: "2021-01-21T00:00:00Z"